Jezza/progger/README.md

 Nothing too crazy.

-Just a bunch of small utilities that I kept on bring from one language project to another.
+Just a bunch of small utilities that I kept on bringing from one language project to another.

 ## Parser